Fishponds Road, Fishponds, Bristol BS16 3UH

 Reading regularly with your child at home is one of the best things you can do to support your child’s learning.
 Your child will bring home books regularly at the level at which they are currently reading.
 Please listen to your child read and ask them questions about what they are reading to ensure they understand their books.
 The book band descriptors (insert hyperlink) give information as to which skills are needed to be proficient in each book band – use these descriptors to target your questioning when reading with your child.
 The book band tracker (insert hyperlink) will help you to keep track of which level your child should be on throughout their primary education.

-If you require any support concerning reading, please speak to your child’s class teacher or Miss O’Loughlin (Year 1 teacher and Reading Lead).
+If you require any support concerning reading, please speak to your child’s class teacher or Mr Jones (Year 5 teacher and Reading Lead).